Trailridge Runners 4WD Club Newsletter

 |Past Meeting Minutes

-- Planning for the Rock Junction event in Grand Junction.
+- Planning for the Hole in the Rock trip in Utah.

-- Motion to close meeting by Wanda Comeau and second by Tom Crosman.
-Meeting adjourned.
+- Motion to close meeting by Greg Beery, second by Roger Briden.

-The TRRTalk forum is on our Club Express page.
+The TRR Forum is on our Club Express page.
 Go to TRR Main page and login.
 Click your member section in the upper right and then click on your profile.
 Select the Froum link at the bottom to set your preferences and forums you want to join.

 The following people are signed up to bring refreshments to the club meetings.